shikhirsingh/ExtJS-AppCamp-Govt/Instructions/05-VM-Listeners-Bind/README.md

 ```

 * Uncomment all comments from appcamp/view/main/MenuView.js
+* Be sure the line that contains the property "expanderOnly" ends with a comma
 * Create a the file app/view/main/MainViewController.js with the following content
 ```
 Ext.define('AppCamp.view.main.MainViewController', {